- What is Dilated Cardiomyopathy in Dogs?

 Get the Most Out of Your Time with Your Dog

-DCM is a condition that is often fatal.
+This condition that is often fatal.
 An early diagnosis will enable you to spend more time with your pet dog.
-Diagnosed with DCM doesn’t mean the dog will pass away immediately.
+A diagnosis of cardiomyopathy in dogs doesn’t mean they will pass away immediately.
 With the right care and treatment, the dog may live for many years.

-Irrespective of the time left, you can ensure that every minute, hour, and the day you spend with your pet dog counts.
+Irrespective of the time left, Pet owners can ensure that every minute, hour, and the day they spend with their dog counts!
 Do things that your dog loves like taking a short walk around the block, taking a snooze on the couch or sitting at the beach.
-The dog is looking for your reassurance and love.
-Give your dog an abundance of love and care.
+Your dog is looking for your reassurance and love, give them an abundance of love and care!

 For more information contact Innovet Pet Products today!

 Doctor of Veterinary Medicine, St. Georges University

 Sara Redding Ochoa, DVM was raised in north Louisiana.
 She graduated from LA Tech in 2011 with a degree in animal science.
 She then moved to Grenada West Indies for veterinary school.
 She completed her clinical year at Louisiana State University and graduated in 2015 from St. George’s University.
 Since veterinary school she has been working at a small animal and exotic veterinary clinic in east Texas, where she has experience treating all species that walk in the hospital.
 In her free time, she likes to travel with her husband Greg, bake yummy desserts and spend time with her 4-legged fur kids, a dog Ruby, a cat Oliver James “OJ”, a rabbit BamBam and a tortoise MonkeyMan.

 P.S.
 We Love You!